 KEY STAGE 3 CURRICULUM

+Students in Key Stage Three will study a combination of British and World History.
 The topics studied in Key Stage 3 will give students a good grounding in the story of Britain from the Norman Invasion to present day.
-We will focus on particular questions of cause and consequence, change and continuity and significance, building up analytical historical skills.
-Students will also complete some wider-world studies to give them a broader perspective, as well as a local history study.
+We will focus on particular questions of cause and consequence, change and continuity and significance, building up the qualities of a ‘good historian’ in students, such as the ability to analyse primary sources and historical interpretations.
+Students will also complete some wider-world studies to give them a broader perspective, some with a global focus such as the Silk Routes, and others with a regional focus such as European Dictatorships, as well as a local history study.

 1066 is the most famous date in British History.
 In this topic, students will learn about the famous Battle of Hastings as well as the events that came after the battle that cemented William the Conqueror’s control over England.
 Students will evaluate the relative importance of different events in the conquest.